lammoth/spt-node/README.md

 ## GraphQL Client

 A GraphQL client is necessary to consume the GraphQL api provided by the NestJS Server.

+The [schema.graphql](./src/schema.graphql) is generated with [code first approach](https://docs.nestjs.com/graphql/quick-start#code-first) from the models, resolvers and input classes.

 Checkout [Apollo](https://www.apollographql.com/) a popular GraphQL client which offers several clients for React, Angular, Vue.js, Native iOS, Native Android and more.